 The Deep Tech Talent Initiative brings together courses and training programs that are the right fit for the deep tech fields and sectors and provide value for the learners and the enterprises.

-To publish a course on the Deep Tech Talent platform, Pledgers need to complete a course application, which will be quality checked by the Deep Tech Talent Initiative quality team, following the process below.
+To publish a course on the Deep Tech Talent platform, Pledgers need to complete a course application in English, which will be quality checked by the Deep Tech Talent Initiative quality team, following the process below.

 The following table explains the three stages making up the Quality Check process.
 More information and guidance are provided to Pledgers once they are registered and have an account to log in to the administration section of this website.